RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 ### How can I prevent user properties from getting synced to Azure Active Directory?

 To prevent an extension user property in Active Directory to get synced to Azure Active Directory you need to remove it from the list of synced properties in the Azure Active Directory Connect configuration.
 You can find how to do this in [this article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-feature-directory-extensions).
-To prevent synchronization of data to a built-in property you need to remove the property from the outbound synchronization rules in the Azure Active Directory Connect configuration.
+To prevent synchronization of data to a built-in property you need to remove the property from the list of synchronized properties in the Azure Active Directory Connect configuration.
+[This article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-custom#azure-ad-app-and-attribute-filtering) describes in detail how to do this.

 >Note: Removing an extension property from the Azure Active Directory Connect configuration also removes the extension property itself from Azure Active Directory.
 This is non-recoverable, and the data that was stored in the property is removed from Azure Active Directory.
 If you need to restore a previously removed extension property, you need to re-add the property to the Azure Active Directory Connect configuration again and synchronize the user data to Azure Active Directory.